 Judicial administration of subsidiary Italgas – Court of Palermo

-For the purposes of the accounting principles adopted when drawing up the 2014 Half-Year Report, it should be pointed out that Italgas had been notified of the measure on 11 July 2014, after the end of the first half of the year and prior to approval of the Report.
-Furthermore, for the purposes of the Group’s consolidated financial statements, the collective administrative body had authorised the transmission to Snam of the Italgas Half-Year Report at 30 June 2014, together with the relevant management certifications involved in the Group procedures in place and subject to prior examination by Italgas’s Board of Statutory Auditors.
+For the purposes of the accounting principles adopted when drawing up the 2014 half-year report, it should be pointed out that Italgas had been notified of the measure on 11 July 2014, after the end of the first half-year and prior to the approval of the report.
+Furthermore, for the purposes of the Group’s consolidated financial statements, the collective administrative body had authorised the transmission to Snam of the Italgas Half-Year Report at 30 June 2014, together with the relevant management certifications involved in the Group procedures in place and subject to prior examination by the Italgas Board of Statutory Auditors.
 Therefore, in light of the control it exercised over Italgas for the entire first half of 2014 and the full availability of the Company’s information flows as at 30 June 2014, in accordance with the provisions of IFRS 10 – “Consolidated Financial Statements”, Snam had retained the procedures used for consolidating the subsidiary within the Group.

 Confirming this, with regard to the activities of the administrative body, the Order also states that, without prejudice to compliance with the provisions of law, this more clearly defined scope and the specific instructions given to the judicial administrators are based on the following principles and activities:

-- The continuation by Italgas along the strategic lines defined in its previously adopted Business Plan and Budget, which, in line with the Snam Group’s sustainability, confirm Italgas’s position as a leading operator in the Italian natural gas distribution industry;
+- The continuation by Italgas along the strategic lines defined in its previously adopted Business Plan and Budget, which, in line with the Snam Group’s sustainability, confirm Italgas’s position as a leading operator in the Italian natural gas distribution business ;

 - The maintenance of the cash pooling services performed by Snam to cover Italgas’s financial requirements by accessing the financial markets, in line with the objectives approved in the Business Plan;